74hc595/LPC54114-Stub/README.md

 -------

-The header files in the `vendor-include/` directory are copyright ARM Limited and NXP and released under-open source licenses.
+The header files in the `vendor-include/` directory are copyright ARM Limited and NXP and released under open-source licenses.
 The remainder of the code in this repository is released to the public domain.